gradle/maven-build-scan-quickstart/README.md

     Publishing build scan...
     https://gradle.com/s/ria2s2x5oaazq

-Follow the link shown at the end of the build to view your Build Scan™ on [scans.gradle.com][scans.gradle.com].
+Follow the link shown at the end of the build to view your Build Scan® on [scans.gradle.com][scans.gradle.com].

 ## Experiment with Build Scans